Los Angeles Sexual Harassment Attorney

 Statute of Limitations

 A statute of limitations refers to the amount of time you have to file a lawsuit in a court of law.
 If you do not file within the time permitted of a statute of limitation, then you lose the chance to recover for your damages.
 Sexual harassment lawsuits have a statute of limitations.
+However, a sexual harassment lawyer will help you determine whether your case falls within the statute of limitations.

 What is the Statute of Limitations for a Sexual Harassment Lawsuit?